jolira/jolokia-client/README.md

 Overview
 ========

-A node.js client for retrieving information from the JXM bridge provided by Roland Huss at http://www.jolokia.org/.
+A node.js client for retrieving information from the JMX bridge provided by Roland Huss at http://www.jolokia.org/.

 Usage